-After all is said and done, just how much calcium is required?
+Just how much calcium is required?
 As can be assumed, there is no clear-cut magic dosage that will solve all the problems.
-What is known, however, is that Americans are not consuming enough, that everybody should consider increasing their calcium intake, and that doing so on a daily basis will provide the greatest benefit[5,6,10].
+What is known, however, is that Americans are not consuming enough, that everybody should consider increasing their calcium intake, and that doing so daily, will provide the greatest benefit[5,6,10].

-In lieu of what has been written earlier regarding taking too much calcium, it is very difficult to consume too much.
-The Handbook of Non-prescription Drugs notes that daily consumption of as much as 8000mg of elemental calcium on a daily basis causes few side effects in healthy people[10,11].
+Instead of what has been written earlier regarding taking too much calcium, it is very difficult to consume too much.
+The Handbook of Non-prescription Drugs notes that daily consumption of as much as 8000mg of elemental calcium daily causes few side effects in healthy people[10,11].
 The most recent Institute of Medicine report sets a "tolerable upper intake level" for calcium at 2500mg per day.
 The 1994 National Institutes of Health Consensus Conference on Optimal Calcium Intake noted that levels up to 2000mg per day should be safe and that calcium supplementation was desirable for people unable to increase their daily intake through diet alone.
-If taken excessively for short periods of time, harm is unlikely to occur.
+If taken excessively for short periods, harm is unlikely to occur.
 However, long-term overdosages can produce adverse effects.

 Currently, the RDA is set at 1000mg, and any percentage seen on packages containing calcium should be calculated accordingly.
 For example, for a glass of milk containing 30% calcium per serving, the corresponding amount would be 300mg.